What Does Too Big to Fail Mean?

 Can a Company Really Be Too Big to Fail?

+The Bush administration popularized this phrase during the 2008 financial crisis.
+It describes why it must bail out some companies to avoid economic collapse.
 These included financial firms that had relied on derivatives to gain a competitive advantage when the economy was booming.
 When the housing market collapsed, their investments threatened to bankrupt them.
 That's when they became too big to fail.

 Examples of Too Big to Fail Banks